-- A. A court of this state that has jurisdiction under this chapter to make a child custody determination may decline to exercise its jurisdiction at any time if it determines that it is an inconvenient forum under the circumstances and that a court of another state is a more appropriate forum.
-The issue of inconvenient forum may be raised on motion of a party, the court's own motion or request of another court. - B. Before determining whether it is an inconvenient forum, a court of this state shall consider whether it is appropriate for a court of another state to exercise jurisdiction.
-For this purpose, the court shall allow the parties to submit information and shall consider all relevant factors including: - 1.
-Whether domestic violence has occurred and is likely to continue in the future and which state could best protect the parties and the child. - 2.
-The length of time the child has resided outside this state. - 3.
-The distance between the court in this state and the court in the state that would assume jurisdiction. - 4.
-The relative financial circumstances of the parties. - 5.
-Any agreement of the parties as to which state should assume jurisdiction. - 6.
-The nature and location of the evidence required to resolve the pending litigation, including testimony of the child. - 7.
-The ability of the court of each state to decide the issue expeditiously and the procedures necessary to present the evidence. - 8.
-The familiarity of the court of each state with the facts and issues in the pending litigation. - C. If a court of this state determines that it is an inconvenient forum and that a court of another state is a more appropriate forum, it shall stay the proceedings on condition that a child custody proceeding be promptly commenced in another designated state and may impose any other condition the court considers just and proper. - D. A court of this state may decline to exercise its jurisdiction under this chapter if a child custody determination is incidental to an action for divorce or another proceeding while still retaining jurisdiction over the divorce or other proceeding.
+- (a) A court of the District which has jurisdiction under this chapter to make a child-custody determination may decline to exercise its jurisdiction at any time if it determines that it is an inconvenient forum under the circumstances and that a court of another state is a more appropriate forum.
+The issue of inconvenient forum may be raised upon motion of a party, the court's own motion, or request of another court. - (b) Before determining whether it is an inconvenient forum, a court of the District shall consider whether it is appropriate for a court of another state to exercise jurisdiction.
+For this purpose, the court shall allow the parties to submit information and shall consider all relevant factors, including:

+- (1) Whether domestic violence has occurred and is likely to continue in the future and which state could best protect the parties and the child; - (2) The length of time the child has resided outside the District; - (3) The distance between the court in the District and the court in the state that would assume jurisdiction; - (4) The relative financial circumstances of the parties; - (5) Any agreement of the parties as to which state should assume jurisdiction; - (6) The nature and location of the evidence required to resolve the pending litigation, including testimony of the child; - (7) The ability of the court of each state to decide the issue expeditiously and the procedures necessary to present the evidence; and - (8) The familiarity of the court of each state with the facts and issues in the pending litigation. - (c) If a court of the District determines that it is an inconvenient forum and that a court of another state is a more appropriate forum, it shall stay the proceedings upon condition that a child-custody proceeding be promptly commenced in another designated state and may impose any other condition the court considers just and proper. - (d) A court of the District may decline to exercise its jurisdiction under this chapter if a child-custody determination is incidental to an action for divorce or another proceeding while still retaining jurisdiction over the divorce or other proceeding.

-§ 25-1038.
-Jurisdiction declined by reason of conduct
+§ 16-4602.08.
+Jurisdiction declined by reason of conduct [Formerly § 16-4602.8]